codio/site/source/docs/content/publish/unit-add.html.md

 <img alt="UnitFork" src="/img/docs/unitfork.png" class="simple"/>

-You can also import in from other sources if required selecting the **Import** option.
+You can also import in from other sources if for example you have work stored at GitHub/BitBucket/Mecurial etc by selecting the **Import** option.

 ### Publishing the Unit